How do I recover a lost or forgotten AWS password?

 To reset a root user password

-Important: If your AWS account and Amazon.com retail account share the same login information, updating the root user credentials (including the password) for one of the accounts changes information on the other account.
+Important: If your AWS account and Amazon.com retail account share the same login information, then updating the root user credentials (including the password) for one account updates both accounts.

 To reset the password for an account that you created using AWS Organizations